ziohan/Wikidata/README.md

 ### Data Enrichment

-- Triplet Extraction by labels extraction from ids
+- Triplet generation by labels extraction from ids

 - Entities, predicates, and triples insertion into the database